donovanmagryta/optimote/README.md

-Results: A working prototype was developed to solve the initial problem by adapting video to sync with bodily rhythm with calm or thrill boosts when optimal
+Results: A working prototype was developed to solve the initial problem by adapting video to sync with bodily rhythm with calm or thrill boosts when optimal.
+Larger scale testing is required for tuning.